cocept/filter/README.md

 Cocept Filter is a bundle for Symfony and Doctrine that lets users filter datasets using a select widget.

 The bundle provides a service and a widget.
-The widget shows the user a select which when changed inserts the appropriate filter options into the URL.
+The widget shows the user a search input or select box which when changed inserts the appropriate filter options into the URL.
 The filter service gets the filter options from the URL and adds where clauses to the query builder to filter the results.

 Multiple filters can be applied, and operators can also be specified.
 This bundle plays nicely with KNP Paginator.